directus/directus/.changeset/six-chairs-peel.md

 "tests-blackbox": patch
 ---

-Sanitize column only when applying snapshot diff
+Sanitized column only when applying snapshot diff